sparkon7/circuitpython-curriculum/1/readme.md

 ```

 # `while` loops
 A `while` loop is used to iterate *while* a condition is true.
 This is different from a `for` loop because the number of iterations is not always known.
-Writing a `while` loop is simple.
 Here is a `while` loop which will increment a number until it is greater than 10.
 ```python
 start = 0
 while start < 10: